I am a forgotten Jew.

 I was first settled in what is present-day Libya by the Egyptian ruler Ptolemy Lagos (323-282 BCE), according to the first-century Jewish historian Josephus.
 My forefathers and foremothers lived continuously on this soil for more than two millennia, our numbers bolstered by Berbers who converted to Judaism, Spanish and Portuguese Jews fleeing the Inquisition, and Italian Jews crossing the Mediterranean.

-The good news was that there were constitutional protections for minority groups in the newly established Libyan nation.
+The good news was that there were constitutional protections for minority groups in the embryonic Libyan nation.
 The bad news was that they were completely ignored.

 I and 4,000 other Jews left however we could, most of us with no more than a suitcase and the equivalent of a few dollars.